 b) How many wisdom teeth does a person have?

 People usually have four wisdom teeth: upper left, upper right, lower left, and lower right.
-(See "Types of impacted wisdom teeth" graphic below.)

 2) What are "impacted" wisdom teeth?

 In dental terminology, an "impacted" tooth refers to one that has failed to fully emerge into its expected position.
 (Our slideshow and the animations below provide examples.)